Ishanoshada/Soundarya-Lahari-Mantra-Finder/README.md

 - **Examples:** "I need help focusing on my studies," "mantra for courage before an interview," or "remedy for financial difficulties."
 - **Combine Feature:** You can check the "Combine mantras" box.
 This tells the AI to find 2-3 practices from different sources that work *synergistically* together for a more powerful, multi-faceted approach.

-The Gemini AI will analyze your query and search across all five spiritual libraries to find the most relevant recommendations.
+The Gemini AI will analyze your query and search across all six spiritual libraries to find the most relevant recommendations.

 ### Step 2: Explore the AI's Recommendations
 The AI may return a single, highly relevant practice or a collection of synergistic ones.
 The results are presented in a clear, expandable format.
 You can click on each recommendation to open a detailed card without leaving the page.